jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-29-corrosion-failures.md

 9. Length scales differ.
    1. [Galvanizing](galvanizing.md)
    2. Allowed chemical reactions.
 If in a corrosive environment, chemistry happens quicker.
-   3. Pitting looks like a void the size of a particle, because chemistry happened at that particle.
+   3.  #pitting looks like a void the size of a particle, because chemistry happened at that particle.
        1. This reduces cross-sectional area.
        2. Also includes a notch root stress concentrator.
        3.  _Mercury Marine_ boat motors made of magnesium (the most anodic element) never corrodes, because they pass electricity through the entire motor.
 Yes this does sound like an explosion waiting to happen.